calipsow/react-native-starter-kit/README.md

 You can reach my Buy Me a Coffee page [here](https://buymeacoffee.com/calipsow?new=1).
 Thank you for your support!

+## Get Started

+Jump right into building and shipping your native app by following our [Getting Started Guide](./documentations/Get_Started.md).
+This guide will walk you through the initial setup and get you up and running in no time.
+***Some inline comments remaining in german, you can issue this following the guidelines***

 ## Key Features

 ### Firebase Setup and Integration